chrisblackwood35/chrisblackwood35/README.md

 ![github_cover_banner](https://user-images.githubusercontent.com/87551584/241328810-af081e9e-3990-4c8d-9eba-6354dbd139b3.gif)

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
-    Advertising and data scientist professional with 15 years of experience and expertise in the fields of advertising, marketing, data analysis and data science.
+    Data Scientist | Digital Forensics & Cryptography Enthusiast | 15+ Years in Advertising & Analytics

+Bridging the gap between advertising, marketing, and data science, I specialize in turning raw data into actionable insights.
+With 15+ years of experience in data analysis, machine learning, and AI-driven decision-making, I explore the intersection of data science, cybersecurity, and cryptography to extract meaning from patterns and secure information in the digital age.

+🚀 Passionate about algorithms, digital forensics, and the power of data to shape industries and uncover hidden truths.

+🔍 Always experimenting, learning, and building.
 <br>
 </p>
 <br>